stellar/stellar-core/docs/questions.md

 We need to deal with someone submitting a ton of tx for one ledger when they can only pay fee for one tx.

-Should we make entry indexes just be a sequential number rather than do this hasing to calculate it?